telstra/open-kilda/docs/design/connected-devices-arp/README.md

                     mlen = 65535
 ```

-Rule for other flows in Post Ingress table:
+A rule for other flows in the Post Ingress table:

 ![Vlan Flow](vlan_flow.png "Vlan Flow")